Peer de Silva: U.S. Army

 Peer de Silva was born in San Francisco, California, on June 26, 1917.
 He entered the United States Military Academy at West Point, graduating 321st in the class of 1941.
 Posted to Military Intelligence, in 1942 he completed the Army's advanced school for the counterintelligence corps.
 Then serving as an Army officer in charge of security, he provided protection for scientists and technicians in the Manhattan Project.
+He personally escorted the plutonium hemispheres that formed the core of the Fat Man nuclear weapon to Tinian, the island in the western Pacific from which the raid on Nagasaki was staged.
+On the island, only hours before Bockscar took off for Japan, the hemispheres—called the "pit", on analogy with the seed of a stonefruit—were inserted into the center of their nuclear weapon.

-He carried to Tinian, an island in the western Pacific, "the plutonium sphere".
-It was then assembled into the device that devastated central Nagasaki.
-Following the surrender of Japan, he escorted a team from the Manhattan Project who conducted a scientific survey at the sites of the Atomic bombing of Hiroshima and Nagasaki.
-In October, 1945, he returned to Washington, D.C., for reassignment in the War Department.
+Following the surrender of Japan, he accompanied a team of Manhattan Project scientists who conducted the radiological survey and compiled the final damage report on the atomic bombings of Hiroshima and Nagasaki.
+In October, 1945 he returned to Washington, D.C., for reassignment in the War Department.
 For his service with the Manhattan Project, he was awarded the Legion of Merit.